Creative spaces: exploring creativity

 The experience of these centres proved a powerful catalyst.
 Soon Floyds Creative Arts was set up in Christchurch.
 Tokanui, Kimberley and Sunnyside Hospitals all introduced more arts programmes, and community training centre began including arts activities and employing artists to run their programmes.

-Today, there are more than 80 creative spaces across New Zealand.
-These creative spaces are key stakeholders of Arts Access Aotearoa.
+Today, there are more than 65 creative spaces across New Zealand.
+Arts Access Aotearoa facilitates the Creative Spaces Network.

 For more information and contact details of creative spaces around New Zealand, visit the creative spaces directory.